jedioli/GigFinder/README.txt

         contains our dataset, as well as processed data we use (genres, mappings, etc.)

     genresnoop/
-        contains all three of our core algorithm modules: genresnoop2.py, countGenre.py, and mapTweetsToGenre.py
+        contains all five of our core algorithm modules: genresnoop2.py, countGenre.py, mapTweetsToGenre.py, mapTweetsBasketsCompute.py, and findGig4.py

     mapData/
         contains formatted tweet location data, sorted into different genre files

     dist/
         contains Bootstrap js and css files for our webpage

+    mapBaskets/
+        contains the weighted points without the continent information

+    mapBasketsCnt/
+        contains the wighted points with the continent information

+    Gigs3/
+        contains the location of the highest concentration of points for each genre and continent

 Dependencies